SekouDiaoNlp/SekouDiaoNlp.github.io/website/content/how-to-create-buil-and-publish-a-python-package.md

 C++, Fortran, Go, etc...

-It is really easy to use and by using Anaconda you don't need to have compilers installed on your computer, which can be a big hassle especially on Windows systems.
+It is really easy to use and by using Anaconda you don't need to have compilers installed on your computer, which can be a big hassle especially on Windows systems, or more exotic architectures with ARM, PowerPC or AArch64 processors.

 The Anaconda distributions comes in 2 flavors: